 Apart from the large Coupon taxis always parked under official signs, no other taxis are allowed to offer a fixed price to/from Manila Airport.

 If someone approaches you with a fixed price offer, it will always be multiples of the normal price.
-Again, ignore such people completely and continue on to the yellow cab or Grab cab stands.
+Again, completely ignore such people and continue on to the yellow cab or Grab cab stands.

 A broken down car